ensmingera/nmri_deletemultidevice/README.md

   - UnitID of collector to send delete request to (used in OC environment).

 ### Creating a list of Device ID's
-The easiest method to create a list of Device ID's is to CSV export from the ```Network Explorer > Discovery page```.
+The easiest method to create a list of Device ID's is to CSV export from the ```Network Explorer > Discovery``` page.
 1. Create filters if necessary and then click on the button for ```CSV Export```.
 2. After opening the CSV, copy the values from the ```DeviceID``` column to another file.
 If the NetMRI is an Operations Center, take note of the value from the ```UnitID``` column.
 You will have to specify this number with the ```--unitid``` argument.